7

 Weak Entity

 A weak entity is an entity that depends on the existence of another entity.
-In more technical terms it can defined as an entity that cannot be identified by its own attributes.
+In more technical terms it can be defined as an entity that cannot be identified by its own attributes.
 It uses a foreign key combined with its attributed to form the primary key.
 An entity like order item is a good example for this.
-The order item will be meaningless without an order so it depends on the existence of order.
+The order item will be meaningless without an order so it depends on the existence of the order.

 Attribute